Skip to main content

 Brazil (Minas Gerais, Bahia)

-The world's largest producer of Rose Quartz, yielding enormous quantities in every shade from pale blush to deep rose.
-Brazilian deposits are primarily pegmatitic, and the material often exhibits excellent translucency.
-Many of the world's finest Rose Quartz spheres and carvings are crafted from Brazilian material.
+The world's largest producer, yielding enormous quantities in every shade from pale blush to deep rose.
+Brazilian deposits are primarily pegmatitic, and the material often has good translucency.

 Madagascar

-Known for producing Rose Quartz with exceptional clarity and a distinctive warm pink hue.
-Madagascan material is highly regarded for jewelry and is often more translucent than material from other sources.
-The island's pegmatite deposits yield some of the finest quality specimens available.
+Known for Rose Quartz with a distinctive warm pink hue and above-average clarity.
+Madagascan material is often more translucent than material from other sources.

 India

-India has been a source of Rose Quartz for millennia, with deposits primarily in Rajasthan and Andhra Pradesh.
+Deposits primarily in Rajasthan and Andhra Pradesh.
 Indian material ranges from pale to medium pink and is commonly used in carved figurines, beads, and decorative objects.
-Indian Rose Quartz often has a slightly cooler, bluish-pink undertone.
+It often has a slightly cooler, bluish-pink undertone.

 South Africa